Exploring Different Decking Materials

 RELATED: DOWNLOAD “How Exterior Hardwoods Weather” whitepaper here to learn more

-Garapa is a golden-toned hardwood decking option that is naturally beautiful, affordable, and durable.
+Garapa wood is a golden-toned hardwood decking option that is naturally beautiful, affordable, and durable.

 garapa_deck_with_garapa_stairs